GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.20.1 [unreleased] =

+Fixed: Issues with disappearing pagination and incorrect entry count when View caching is enabled.

 = 2.20 on February 22, 2024 =

 This release introduces new settings for better control over View caching, adds support for the Advanced Post Creation Add-On when editing entries, fixes a fatal error when exporting entries to CSV, and updates internal components for better performance and compatibility.